Emrullah007/stock-screen/README.md

    - Name: `AZURE_STATIC_WEB_APPS_API_TOKEN`
    - Value: Paste the deployment token from Azure
    - Click "Add secret"
+   - Note: This token is only used by GitHub Actions for deployment and should NOT be added to any .env files

 3. **Update Environment Variables**
    After deployment, add environment variables in the Azure Portal: